Alachua County Energy Efficiency Program

 What if I need to leave the program early?
 (This could mean selling the property, no longer renting the property, or choosing to raise the rental rate beyond inflation without an approved reasonability justification.)

 While Alachua County understands that sometimes unexpected things happen, landlord participants are only one half of the parties impacted by a decision to leave the program.
 Like the rest of the country, Alachua County is facing an affordable housing crisis for renters, which this program is designed to address.
 Should you choose to leave the program early, you will be asked to pay back the entirety of the award amount and an additional 10% administrative fee.
 This ensures that we are able to redistribute the funding to another property to support our local affordable housing rental market.
+If you decide to sell your property, you can avoid this payback condition by working with the new owner to sign onto the program for the remainder of the affordability commitment.
+If the new owner is unwilling to maintain the commitment, the unit is considered to be leaving the program early.

 What if my rental is in an HOA?